Psychologists as Educators

 “But when they see the research about the health effects of caregiving and hear about concrete and time-efficient ways of assessing and helping family caregivers, they are more apt to consider altering their practices.”

-He speaks to family caregivers at local support groups at retirement communities and the Well Spouse Association and at disease-specific conferences run by organizations such as the Alzheimer’s Association, American Parkinson Disease Association, and Cancer Support Community.
-He also writes an advice column for the newsletter of the National Family Caregivers Association and is a national spokesperson on caregiving for the American Heart Association.
+He speaks to family caregivers at local support groups, caregiver conferences run by the Well Spouse Association and regional Area Agencies on Aging, and the disease-specific conferences of organizations such as the Alzheimer’s Association, American Parkinson Disease Association, and Cancer Support Community.
+As a member of the AARP Caregiving Advisory Panel, he writes a monthly column with caregiving tips for the AARP.org website.
+As the national spokesperson on caregiving for the American Heart Association, he participates in Google+ Hangouts for caregivers of heart attack and stroke survivors.
 “It’s not enough to exhort caregivers to care for themselves,” he says.
 “You have to coach them in specific coping skills, such as navigating the complex healthcare system, negotiating with extended family members for increased support, and deriving positive meanings from their self-sacrifices.”